-Topic Asia is a significant economic and cultural power globally and in Australia - and this Overview influence will only increase as the dynamic Asian region continues to develop.
+Topic Overview Asia is a significant economic and cultural power globally and in Australia - and this influence will only increase as the dynamic Asian region continues to develop.
 Understanding Asia and its diversity is important to prepare students for life and work in the Asian century.
 Beginning with connections to Asia in our local economy, such as the Port of Portland and export trade, including timber, dairy, wool and agriculture, and through to the growing influence of Asian pop culture in society - be this anime, K-pop, Bollywood, Tiktok and so forth, this course will investigate our place in Asian futures.
 Students who understand and are equipped to engage with Asia are better placed to make the most of the opportunities presented to them in engagement with our region.
-Content/Skills The first term of this subject will take a broad view of the Asian region along the themes of: - diversity , to appreciate the varied ethnic backgrounds, traditions, cultures, belief systems and religions of the Asian region; - achievement , to explore how peoples and countries of Asia have contributed and continue to contribute to world history and human endeavour; and, - Australia-Asia engagement, to better understand the cooperation between Asian and Australian societies and economies, including connections in the local economy.
-In the second term, students will identify an area of personal area of inquiry related to Asia, and conduct an interdisciplinary research project to develop skills in inquiry, information gathering, analysis and reporting on research outcomes.
-Assessment Throughout the semester students will complete a range of assessment pieces including: • Source and Text Analysis • Geographical Inquiries • Case Studies • Research Tasks • Individual Research Project
+Content/Skills The first term of this subject will take a broad view of the Asian region: - diversity , to appreciate the varied ethnic backgrounds, traditions, cultures, belief systems and religions of the Asian region; - achievement , to explore how peoples and countries of Asia have contributed and continue to contribute to world history and human endeavour; - Australia-Asia engagement , to better understand the cooperation between Asian and Australian societies and economies, including connections in the local economy. -Students will conduct an inquiry on aspect of Asian history or culture of their choice and develop their research skills.
+In the second term, The second term of this course will examine how Asian cultural influences such as anime have created powerful social and historical meaning by studying film and manga including -History- Studio Ghibli - The Grave of the Fireflies, The Wind Rises -Culture - Howls Moving Castle, Tonari no Totoro, Spirited Away Assessment Throughout the semester students will complete a range of assessment pieces Source and Text Analysis Geographical Inquiries Individual Research Project Film review Creative writing- Design your own anime comic based on a historical or other cultural event.